Jivi

 Jivi is given by injection into a vein.
 The dose and frequency of treatment depend on whether it is used to treat or prevent bleeding, as well as on the severity of the haemophilia, the extent and location of the bleeding and the patient’s condition and weight.
 Patients or their carers may be able to inject Jivi themselves at home once they have been trained appropriately.

-Jivi can only be obtained with a prescription and treatment should be under the supervision of a doctor who has experience in the treatment of haemophilia.
 For more information about using Jivi, see the package leaflet or contact your doctor or pharmacist.

-In a study of 134 patients from 12 years of age, 114 patients given Jivi as a preventive treatment had around 2 bleeding episodes per year.
+Jivi has been shown to be effective at reducing the number of bleeding episodes in patients with severe haemophilia A and stopping bleeding when it occurs.
+Jivi was not compared with another treatment or placebo (a dummy treatment) in these studies.In a study involving 134 patients from 12 years of age, 114 patients given Jivi as a preventive treatment had around 2 bleeding episodes per year.
 The 20 patients who were given Jivi for treating bleeding when it occurred had around 23 bleeding episodes a year.
 In a second part of the study, 17 patients received Jivi to control bleeding during 20 major surgeries.
 Jivi was rated good or excellent at stopping bleeding in all surgeries.

 The most common side effect with Jivi (which may affect more than 1 in 10 people) is headache.
 Hypersensitivity (allergic) reactions are common with Jivi (affecting up to 1 in 10 people) and may include swelling, burning and stinging at the injection site, chills, flushing, tingling, itchy rash, headache, hives, low blood pressure, lethargy, nausea and vomiting, restlessness, a rapid heartbeat, tightness of the chest and wheezing.
-In some cases these reactions can become severe.
+In some cases, these reactions can become severe.

 Following treatment with factor VIII products, including Jivi, some patients may develop inhibitors (antibodies) against factor VIII, preventing the medicine from working effectively and resulting in a loss of bleeding control.
 In such cases, a specialised haemophilia centre should be contacted.

 Jivi must not be used in patients with allergy to mouse or hamster proteins.
-For the full list of side effects and restrictions, see the package leaflet.

 The European Medicines Agency decided that Jivi’s benefits are greater than its risks and it can be authorised for use in the EU.

-Studies show that Jivi is effective at preventing and treating bleeding episodes in patients with haemophilia A and its safety is comparable to that of other factor VIII products.
-However, laboratory studies show that PEG, which is part of the active substance in Jivi, may accumulate in the body, including in a structure in the brain called the choroid plexus, following long-term treatment.
-Since this could potentially cause problems especially in children below 12 years of age, Jivi is only approved for use in adults and children from 12 years of age.
+At the time of authorisation, laboratory studies showed that PEG, which is part of the active substance in Jivi, may accumulate in the body, including in a structure in the brain called choroid plexus, following long-term treatment.
+Since this could potentially cause problems especially in children below 12 years of age, Jivi was initially only approved for use in adults and children from 12 years of age.
+The company has since provided data showing that the safety profile in patients aged 7 to 11 years is comparable to that in patients aged 12 years and older.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Jivi have also been included in the summary of product characteristics and the package leaflet.